 You know, in a sense, the other disciples, they didn't believe in the resurrection either till Jesus showed up, right?
 Remember on the road to Emmaus they were walking along and two of the disciples, they were miserable because Jesus had been killed and there was Jesus who appeared to them and finally identified Himself as alive.
 And then when He shows up in the upper room where the disciples are gathered, then they believed.
 But up until that point they didn't believe either.
 But what you see with Thomas, whatever may have been the sorrow of the other eleven, the sorrow of the other ten now, Judas is gone, whatever might have been the sorrow of the other ten, the sorrow of Thomas was greater.

 I've always felt that Thomas had a love for the Lord that was something beyond the rest so that his whole world ended, in effect, when Jesus died.
 There was just nothing left.
-The last thing he wanted to do was just hang around his old friends, he was just shattered with sorrow and loneliness and consequently he didn't go when they met.
+The last thing he wanted to do was just hang around his old friends.
+He was just shattered with sorrow and loneliness and consequently he didn't go when they met.
 And guess who showed up?
-Jesus and Thomas wasn't there.
+Jesus, and Thomas wasn't there.
 Oh they all knew he wasn't there, of course, so the other disciples were saying to Thomas, verse 25, "We've seen the Lord."
-You can imagine, I mean, they were ecstatic, they were out of their minds, they were exuberant.
-"We've seen the Lord...we've seen the Lord."
+And you can imagine, I mean, they were ecstatic, they were out of their minds, they were exuberant.
+"We've seen the Lord.
+We've seen the Lord."